 We finished our grocery shopping, with the valuable assistance of Sangita, pointing us to the necessary ingredients for various dishes we are all wanting to try at home.
 We also visited a clothing and jewelry store, as well as the East-West bookstore, where Sangita has done nutritional healing presentations.
 We finished off the day at a Southern Indian style vegetarian restaurant, Udupi Palace, for some chai and a little snack to get us through the drive home.

 This afternoon, when it became apparent that dinner wasn't going to cook itself, and no one was going to whisk us off to Sunnyvale for more feasting, I assembled all my ingredients and groceries.
-Sangita had shared a recipe for uppma with me, so I began by preparing that:.
+Sangita had shared a recipe for uppma with me, so I began by preparing that:

 By this time the uppma finished cooking and resting, and was ready to be dressed with a little cilantro and ghee, and the sizzling vegetables were dished up, all served with a side dish of hot mango pickle and plain yoghurt.
 The bitter melon is interesting, slightly bitter, a nice counter to the slightly sweet okra.
 We have enough uppma left for a hearty breakfast.